gotson/komga/ERRORCODES.md

-ERR_1015 | Error while deserializing ComicRack ReadingList ERR_1016 | Directory not accessible or not a directory ERR_1017 | Cannot scan folder that is part of an existing library
+ERR_1015 | Error while deserializing ComicRack ReadingList ERR_1016 | Directory not accessible or not a directory ERR_1017 | Cannot scan folder that is part of an existing library ERR_1018 | File not found
+ERR_1019 | Cannot import file that is part of an existing library ERR_1020 | Book to upgrade does not belong to provided series ERR_1021 | Destination file already exists
+ERR_1022 | Newly imported book could not be scanned